Building Sustainable Cities and Infrastructure

 Green Buildings and Cities: Architecture and Urban Planning.
 Individual buildings and groups of buildings have a large influence on the efficiency of infrastructure like transit and energy, on the setting for economic development, and on how people work and live.
 This module provides basic insights into typologies of buildings and core ideas in urban planning, with emphasis on green buildings and cities.

 Resilience: Investments in Adaptation.
 Cities and their residents are increasingly vulnerable to shocks from climate, geology, and public health as urban areas get denser, as infrastructure gets more stressed, and as weather plays more of a part in disrupting lives and businesses.
-This module looks at civil engineering, disaster and risk preparation and recovery, and financial products like reinsurance and climate derivatives to lead to best practices in analyzing investments in resilient infrastructure.
+This module looks at civil engineering, disaster and risk preparation and recovery, financial products like reinsurance and climate derivatives, and key tools in landscape architecture.
+These build a toolkit for best practices in analyzing investments in resilient infrastructure.

 New Tools: Smart and Sustainable Cities.
 The final and most important module builds on the analytical tools, financial frameworks, and situational analyses of the earlier modules.
 Big data and analytics, sensors, composites, bio-materials, the collaborative economy, and new machines and incentives have the power to make a tremendous difference in moving the people, things, and information that builds sustainable cities and infrastructure.
 This module helps to winnow the core scalable ideas from the hype and buzz.